OriolFilter/charts-test/common/Notes.md

 Create files such as the following, where the *new* chart is responsible on controlling weather the objects will be created or not. (for now).

+The metadata.labels.  etc  is an example of merging the base template with additional values.
 ```yaml
 # templates/serviceaccount.yaml
 {{- include "common.serviceaccount" (list . "prowlarr.serviceaccount") -}}